 To cut it short, it is the ability to navigate workplace politics.
 Believe it or not, no one gets to the top by accident.

-But being savvy at navigating political minefields need not be seen with such a critical lens, leadership experts tell BT.
+But being savvy at navigating political minefields need not be seen with such a critical lens, leadership experts tell The Business Times.

 In fact, it should be considered a leadership skill just like any other competencies out there that people can learn or improve on.
 That way, both individuals and the organisation can benefit.

-Similarly, Max Messmer, chairman and CEO of Robert Half, says the savviest professionals practise workplace diplomacy.
+Similarly, Max Messmer, chairman and chief executive of Robert Half, says the savviest professionals practise workplace diplomacy.

 "They remain attuned to political undercurrents but don't allow themselves to get pulled into situations that could compromise their working relationships or reputation."

 Sounds like a tall order?
-Of course, it is - that's why political savvy is often described as an art.
+Of course, it is - that is why political savvy is often described as an art.

 Leadership experts concur that people can remain credible only if their integrity and values are not compromised.

 Mr Bittleston says political savviness gets a bad rap because of people who compromise their "fundamental beliefs", which he strongly condemns as "worthless behaviour".